Squid Lips Overwater Bar & Grill

 During a trip to Florida’s Space Coast, my daughter, Peyton, and I dined at Squid Lips Restaurant in Melbourne.
 I had eaten at neighboring Sebastian’s Squid Lips, but the ambiance at the Melbourne location was far better.

 Due to the extreme heat, we opted to sit indoors, which seemed to be a popular choice judging by how many guests were doing the same.

-Squid Lips is in a gorgeous building that used to be a hotel.
+Squid Lips is in a gorgeous building that was previously used as a hotel.
 The decor is nautical in theme, but is very clean, unlike many other seafood restaurants of the same.
 Squid Lips prides themselves on having more upscale menu offerings than typical beachfront establishments.

 1477 Pineapple Avenue